 The agile approach, in contrast, encourages multidisciplinary teams focused on an iterative development model.
 An agile team comprises analysts, designers, developers, QA engineers and even users, working in close proximity.
 The agile team starts by building a minimal working application, delivering it to users as soon as possible so that the next iteration can take their feedback into account.

-On its own, agility brings benefits to data engineering, just as it does to software engineering – the focus on building working systems with an iterative approach delivers real business value – but a functional data integration is not the end point.
+On its own, agility brings benefits to software engineering.
+The focus on building working systems with an iterative approach delivers real business value – but a functional system is not the end point.
 DevOps, and DataOps in turn, looks beyond system delivery to operations.

 Development + Operations = DevOps

-If we substitute ‘delivering data’ in place of ‘developing software’ in the Agile Manifesto, we can apply it to the world of data engineering, and use the term DataOps to describe a multidisciplinary approach to delivering value through data in the enterprise.
+If we substitute ‘delivering data’ in place of ‘developing software’ in the Agile Manifesto, we can apply it to the world of data engineering.
+In the world of data engineering, the term DataOps to describe a multidisciplinary approach to delivering value through data in the enterprise.

-We think of DataOps as supporting an iterative life cycle for dataflows including build, execute and operate steps supported by data protection:
+We think of DataOps as supporting an iterative lifecycle for data pipelines including build, execute and operate steps supported by data protection:

 - Build – design topologies of flexible, repeatable dataflow pipelines using configurable tools rather than brittle hand-coding.

 - Execute – run pipelines on edge systems and in auto-scaling on-premise clusters or cloud environments.